Isogeometric shape optimisation of shell structures using multiresolution subdivision surfaces: Examples

 The choice of the optimisation and computational levels~$\ell_o$ and~$\ell_c$ is studied next, see Figure~\ref{fig:roofMultires}.
-In one set of computations, referred to as {\em single resolution optimisation}, the two levels are chosen to be the same~$\ell_o \equiv \ell_c$.
+In one set of computations, referred to as {\em single-resolution optimisation}, the two levels are chosen to be the same~$\ell_o \equiv \ell_c$.
 This means the optimisation variables are simply the out-of-plane positions of the vertices of the computational mesh.
 In a second set of computations, referred to as {\em multiresolution optimisation}, the optimisation level always starts with~$\ell_o=0$ and is successively incremented as long as~$\ell_o \le \ell_c$, as discussed in the preceding paragraph.
 The obtained cost functions for the two different optimisation strategies and for~$\ell_c \in \{0, 1, 2, 3, 4 \}$ are plotted in Figure~\ref{fig:roofMultires}.
 In the cost function plot each point represents one independent optimisation problem.
 For all problems the initial control mesh is the quadrilateral mesh~A shown in Figure~\ref{fig:roofOpt}.
 Note that as expected the result for the multiresolution optimisation for large~$\ell_c \ge 2$ is the same as in Figure~\ref{fig:roofOpt}, first column.
-In contrast, for single level optimisation the obtained geometries become highly oscillatory when the level~$\ell_o \equiv \ell_c$ is increased.
+In contrast, for single-resolution optimisation the obtained geometries become highly oscillatory when the level~$\ell_o \equiv \ell_c$ is increased.
+This is a well-known problem in shape optimisation and suggests the ill-posedness of the optimisation problem requiring some form of regularisation~\cite{Braibant:1984aa}.
+In multiresolution optimisation the design sensitivities are computed on the fine control mesh and are subsequently projected to the coarser optimisation control mesh using the coarsening matrix~$\ary R$.
+As in established smoothing, or filtering, techniques in shape optimisation~\cite{le2011gradient,bletzinger2014consistent}, the projection of the design sensitivities leads to a smoothing of the design sensitivities.
+The lack of a projection, and hence a smoothing, in single-resolution optimisation appears to be the cause of the appearance of the non-optimal jagged geometries with fine-scale oscillations.
 In Figure~\ref{fig:roofMultires} all the given cost functions are obtained using a fine control mesh with the same resolution for all data points.